viamrobotics/docs/static/include/services/apis/cloud.md

 [`ListOrganizationMembers`](/program/apis/cloud/#listorganizationmembers) | List the members and invites of the current organization.
 [`UpdateOrganizationInviteAuthorizations`](/program/apis/cloud/#updateorganizationinviteauthorizations) | Update the authorizations attached to an organization invite that has already been created.
 [`NewRobot`](/program/apis/cloud/# ) | Create a new robot.

-**Many other methods are also part of the cloud API.